mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 -  **CIE 1931** luminance [correction](https://ledshield.wordpress.com/2012/11/13/led-brightness-to-your-eye-gamma-correction-no/) (aka natural LED dimming)
 -  **Adafruit GFX API** - library could be build with AdafruitGFX, simplified GFX or without GFX API at all

-If you wanna ask "*...OK, OK, than what's the price for those features?*" I'll tell you - "[memory](/doc/memcalc.md), you pay it all by precious MCU's memory for DMA buffer".
+If you wanna ask "*...OK, OK, than what's the price for those features?*" I'll tell you - "[memory](/doc/memcalc.md), you pay it all by precious MCU's internal memory (SRAM) for the DMA buffer".

 Please use the ['Memory Calculator'](/doc/memcalc.md) to see what is actually achievable with a typical ESP32.
 ![Memory Calculator](doc/memcalc.jpg)

+Note: Things are better for more recent ESP32 variants, refer [below](#memory-constraints) on how to use external SPIRAM/PSRAM for the DMA buffer which drives the HUB75 panels.

 ## ESP32 Supported